fengwudi/RBT/README.md

 For Wikipedia, Reddit, MOOC, LastFM, they can be downloaded from AWS S3 bucket using the `down.sh` script.

-For Flights Datasets, you can install from https://github.com/fpour/DGB, and process it using `flights2tgl.py`, then use `gen_graph.py` to generate T-CSR format.
+For Flights, you can install from https://github.com/fpour/DGB, and process it using `flights2tgl.py`, then use `gen_graph.py` to generate T-CSR format.

 For WIKITALK and STACKOVERFLOW, they can be downloaded from http://snap.stanford.edu/data/wiki-talk-temporal.html and https://snap.stanford.edu/data/sx-stackoverflow.html respectively.
-Note that for WIKITALK and STACKOVERFLOW, they need to be preprocessed after obtaining the raw data from the links above.
+Note that for WIKITALK and STACKOVERFLOW datasets, they need to be preprocessed after obtaining the raw data from the links above.
 For example:
 > python preprocess.py --data \<NameOfDataset> --txt \<PathOfRawData>

 ## Usage
 Example Usage:

 TGL:
-> python test_train.py --data WIKI --config config/TGN.yml --batch 1000 --gpu 0
+> python tgl.py --data WIKI --config config/TGN.yml --batch 1000 --gpu 0

 ETC:
-> python train.py --data WIKI --config config/TGN.yml --batch 1000 --gpu 0
+> python etc.py --data WIKI --config config/TGN.yml --batch 1000 --gpu 0

 RBT w/o PRES:
-> python ours_train.py --data WIKI --config config/TGN.yml --batch 1000 --gpu 0
+> python rbt.py --data WIKI --config config/TGN.yml --batch 1000 --gpu 0

 RBT w PRES:
-> python ours_train.py --data WIKI --config config/TGN.yml --batch 1000 --gpu 0 --use_pres
+> python rbt.py --data WIKI --config config/TGN.yml --batch 1000 --gpu 0 --use_pres

 RBT:
-> python ours_train.py --data WIKI --config config/TGN.yml --batch 1000 --gpu 0 --use_pres --pres_time
+> python rbt.py --data WIKI --config config/TGN.yml --batch 1000 --gpu 0 --use_pres --pres_time